IaaS – Infrastructure as a Service

-Infrastructure as a Service is a cloud computing technology that decentralises your organisation’s infrastructure.
+Infrastructure as a Service is a cloud hosting technology that decentralises your organisation’s infrastructure.
 You no longer need to have expansive data centres and equipment rooms filled with servers to meet your operational needs.
-Instead, staff members log in to a cloud-based platform to access the necessary resources.
+Instead, staff members log in to a cloud hosting platform to access the necessary resources.
 Switching to this type of infrastructure brings many benefits to your organisation, from the speed of deployment to decreased costs.

 Speed Up Provisioning